-For retail or restaurant advertisers who meet the store sales measurement eligibility criteria:
+If you're a retail or restaurant advertiser who meets the store sales measurement eligibility criteria:

 - Store sales counts (number of sales) reporting is automatic.
-Advertisers are able to receive counts through our modeling algorithms.
-Store sales counts reporting will be available in the “All Conversions” column, or via any available predefined or custom columns which focus on store sales, within the campaign reports of your Google Ads account.
+You are able to receive counts through our modeling algorithms.
+Store sales counts reporting will be available in the “All Conversions” column, "View-through conversions", or via any available predefined or custom columns which focus on store sales, within the campaign reports of your Google Ads account.

 - Store sales values (value of sales) reporting is also available to advertisers through one of the following options:

-- Advertisers may specify an average default value within their Google Ads account which will be used to provide store sales value reporting.
-We recommend that advertisers update the default value to reflect their average order value.
+- You may specify an average default value within their Google Ads account which will be used to provide store sales value reporting.
+We recommend that you update the default value to reflect your average order value.

-- Advertisers may choose to upload hashed in-store transaction data which will allow our system to model values dynamically.
-This is the recommended option for advertisers who meet some additional requirements.
-To learn more, see Upload your store sales data.
+- You may choose to upload hashed in-store transaction data which will allow our system to model values dynamically.
+This is the recommended option if you meet some additional requirements.
+Learn more about how to upload your store sales data

-- If eligible uploads stop happening, our system will stop providing dynamic store sales values based on in-store transactions after a period of time and will shift to providing values based on the advertiser-provided default value until eligible uploads resume.
+- If eligible uploads stop happening, our system will stop providing dynamic store sales values based on in-store transactions after some time and will shift to providing values based on the advertiser-provided default value until eligible uploads resume.

-- Some advertisers are able to receive both store sales counts and dynamic store sales values automatically without providing a default value or uploading hashed in-store data.
-This option isn’t available for all customers.
+- Some are able to receive both store sales counts and dynamic store sales values automatically without providing a default value or uploading hashed in-store data.
+This option isn’t available for all.

 Matching and attribution

-For advertisers who upload their in-store transaction data, store sales measurement and reporting has two key stages: matching and attribution.
+If you upload your in-store transaction data, store sales measurement and reporting has 2 key stages: matching and attribution.